-So let’s stick with robustness and to the question why harmony fosters robustness.
+So let’s stick with robustness and to the question of why harmony fosters robustness.

 With inner balance, it is also easier to take risks.
 I invest in some riskier growth stocks.
 If I make losses, that doesn’t bother me.
 They are within the bounds of my tolerance and don’t throw me off balance.
 I don’t question my overall strategy when I encounter minor obstacles.
 If this volatility were too much for me, I would invest in ETFs and could also live with it.

-Inner chaos, on the other hand, won’t help to avoid the temptations of Twitter bubbles.
-If the balance is missing, it will be hard to separate the bullshit from the meaningful input.
+Inner chaos won’t help to avoid the temptations of Twitter bubbles.
+It will be hard to separate the bullshit from the meaningful input if the balance is missing.
 Imagine you are torn between the fear of risks and the greed for high profits.
 As long as you have not found a way for yourself, there is an increased risk of being influenced by any calls in forums and Twitter or by weird gurus and crash prophets.

 Stoicism and inner harmony